-In the absence of a double tax treaty, the rate of withholding tax on "yearly" interest which has a UK source and is paid to a non-resident is generally 20%.
+In the absence of a double tax treaty and provided that the UK legislation implementing the Interest and Royalties Directive does not apply, the rate of withholding tax on "yearly" interest which has a UK source and is paid to a non-resident is generally 20%.

 However, there is no withholding tax where interest is paid on quoted Eurobonds or on debt traded on a multilateral trading facility operated by a recognised stock exchange in an EEA territory.
-Since 1 January 2016, tax treaty protection has also been supplemented by new rules for "private placements".
-In commercial terms, this is a form of selective, direct lending by non-bank lenders (such as insurers) to corporate borrowers, but in practice HMRC appears to be happy for the regime to apply to standard syndicated bank loans.
+Since 1 January 2016, the tax treaty has also been supplemented by new rules for "private placements".
+In commercial terms this is a form of selective, direct lending by non-bank lenders (such as insurers) to corporate borrowers, but in practice HMRC appears to be happy for the regime to apply to standard syndicated bank loans.
 The compliance burden is comparatively light and the regime is particularly useful where the lender is in a jurisdiction whose tax treaty with the UK does not entirely eliminate withholding tax on interest.